edisonpapers/Latimer/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/2/PAT274112/manifest right seq=3 width=60% region=165,1808,967,1421

-By the mid-1880s, Edison's bug trap appeared in books and articles about the quadruplex and another inventor even patented an improvement on "bug-traps" for telegraph receivers.
-By the end of the decade, Edwin Houston defined both bugs and bug-traps in his 1889 *Dictionary of Electrical Words, Terms and Phrases*:
+By the mid-1880s, Edison's bug trap appeared in books and articles about the quadruplex and another inventor even patented an improvement on "bug-traps" for telegraph receiving instruments.

+At the end of the decade, Edwin Houston defined both bugs and bug-traps in his 1889 *Dictionary of Electrical Words, Terms and Phrases*:

 > Bug.
 A term originally limited to quadruplex telegraphy to designate any fault in the operation of the apparatus.
 This term is not employed, to a limited extent, for faults in the operation of electric apparatus in general.